openanalytics/rdepot-kubernetes/overlays/demo/README.md

 The demo provisions the following in a namespace:
 * 1 RDepot repository server *"demo"*
-* 1 RDepot manager app which
+* 1 RDepot manager app which is a backend
+* 1 RDepot client which is a frontend
 * 1 Postgres instance

 Minikube is recommended to run the demo, but other distributions of kubernetes should also work as long as dynamic volume provisioning is supported.